 The dictator was dead and the transition to democracy was in full swing, but Spain was still deeply struggling with freedom of speech and expression, and claws of this past still grip the country today.

 … said Boti García Rodrigo, pictured in the middle, below.
-She was the Chair of COGAM, a non-profit organisation that fights for the rights of the LGBT+ community and, at 74 years old, she continues taking to the streets:
+She was the Chair of COGAM, a non-profit organisation that fights for the rights of the LGBTQIA+ community and, at 74 years old, she continues taking to the streets:

 We met for coffee one morning last week in one of her favourite Lavapiés cafes, which has a shrine to Stonewall – the riots that changed gay rights history.
 I asked her why in other parts of Spain, people aren’t as open-minded as they are here in Madrid.